tushar-sharma/tushar-sharma.github.io/_posts/2016-02-07-random-stranger.md

 And the images continued to flash.
 It was difficult to describe the immense diversity of the life I saw at once; both the rich and the poor; the beauty and their admirers, hawkers selling in their high pitched voice.
 Lastly I saw the random stranger, a common man who was everywhere.

 And soon the hangover of the images had a anathestic effect on me.
 And the light grew dimmer until my surrounding were devoid of any images and sound..
-According to quantum theory, I had plunged into quantum sleep.
+According to quantum mechanics, I had plunged into a quantum sleep.

 <p>
 <center>